 So if you have don't want to wait for ages please make sure that you have enough 5 and 10 EUR notes handy.Add to your Trip Planner

 PLaza de Espanha and its surroundings were suffering strong restrictions, caused by many current works.

-The beautiful tiled panels in the Plaza are covered, but they reproduced the originals in the fences.
+The beautiful tiled panels in the Plaza were covered, but they reproduced the originals in the fences.
 A nice idea, but suggesting that the works are there to last.
 Well... not anymore, I hope!Related to:

 When drinking, beware that your pension may be hard to find at night.
 The streets look completely different at 5am as all of the tables & chairs are put up, doors & windows shut, and awnings are rolled up.